 Fun fact: These creatures are harmless, but they do move fast so get ready to swim as soon as you jump into the water.

 Do your research when choosing an elephant sanctuary to visit.
-Try to avoid those that also offer elephant riding.
+Try to avoid those that also offer elephant riding when looking for an ethical wildlife experience.

 Those auburn rascals otherwise known as orangutans are commonly spotted in the wilds of Borneo, most easily sought out in the Sepilok Rehabilitation Center in Borneo.
 The sanctaury has a healthy population of orangutans which have been rescued from ownership or have been injured in the wild.